Melayê Cizîrî: Style

-The poetry of Cizîrî had a well-established technique based on the forms of Arab-Persian poetry, using the beit and the meter frequently used by Hafez in his ghazals.
+The poetry of Cizîrî had a well-established technique based on the forms of Arab-Persian poetry, using the bayt and the meter frequently used by Hafez in his ghazals.
 Inspired by the dominating Naqshbandi order during the period, Cizîrî wrote about "pure love, the wine of ecstasy, metaphysical rapture, and the joys and sufferings of mystical love."
 He was the first Kurd to use the qasida genre and the first to write a complete diwan of roughly 120 poems.

 Legacy

-During his lifetime, Cizîrî became poetry was popular.
+During his lifetime, Cizîrî's poetry was popular.
 Cizîrî would also become the father of a Kurdish literary school and was admired by later poets like Ahmad Khani and Cigerxwîn.
 As he was one of the earliest users of Kurmanji in literary work, he also served as model for other poets including Ahmad Khani who wrote Mem and Zin in the same dialect.
 He would also lay the foundations for the Kurdish qasida which emerged in the subsequent centuries.

 Among Kurdish nationalists, Cizîrî is a symbol of national pride.